SonarQube DB Copy Tool

 In the following lines we will talk about "source" and "target" SonarQube database instances.
-The source instance is the database you want to discard and the target the one running you want to move to.
+The source instance is the database you want to discard and the target is the one you want to move to.

 The procedure is basically as follows:

-- connect to the source and target database
+- connect to both the source and target databases

-- read the data of the source database table by table
+- read the data from the source database table by table

 - save the data into the target database table by table

 - recreate the sequences, index, ... on the target database

 The SonarQube DB Copy Tool is provided as a standalone JAR file.
 It must not be installed on your source or target SonarQube instances.
 Put the JAR wherever your want on your machine, the only prerequisite is that this machine must be authorized to access your source and target SonarQube databases.